Diabetic Home Care and Monitoring (cont.)

 - Find a local Endocrinologist in your town

 Medications to treat diabetes are available only by prescription.
 Insulin must be given by injection or infusion beneath the skin.
-Oral medications are available that increase the release of insulin from the pancreas and/or increase the responsiveness of the body's cells to the insulin naturally produced by type 2 diabetes patients.
-Type 1 diabetes patients have stopped making insulin and thus must take insulin.
+Oral medications are available that increase the release of insulin from the pancreas and/or increase the responsiveness of the body's cells to the insulin naturally produced by patients with type 2 diabetes.
+Patients with type 1 diabetes have stopped making insulin and thus must take insulin.

 How is diabetic treatment monitored at home?

-The goal of diabetic therapy is to control blood glucose levels and prevent the complications of diabetes.
+The goal of diabetic therapy is to control blood glucose levels and prevent diabetic complications.
 Glucose levels are lowered into a normal range, if possible, but it is important not to reduce the levels to abnormally low levels that can cause symptoms of hypoglycemia such as sweating, increased heart rate, and even loss of consciousness.
 Therefore, it is necessary not only to treat the diabetes, but also to monitor the effects of treatment on blood glucose levels to avoid overtreatment or undertreatment of diabetes.

 There are two types of tests for blood glucose monitoring in the home.
 The first type uses a reagent strip, and the second type uses a reagent strip and a glucose meter.